hiibolt/KnowledgeBase/pages/Pendulum Periods Lab Report.md

 	- ## Primary Objectives
 	  In this lab, we will...
 	  * Practice equation substitution to solve for different variables in terms of other variables
-	  *
+	  * Determine which factors affect period of a pendulum
+	  * Understand what factors may affect data
-	  * Calculate the error percentages between a our little g and global little g value
+	  * Calculate the error percentages between a our little g and gravity
 - # Data
 	- ## Angular Exercise
 	  |**Angle (deg)**|**Angle (rad)**|**sin(theta)**|